 Strong Balance Sheet of Oil and Gas Stock as Shock Absorber

-When investing in the oil industry we meet more problem than the solution.
+When investing in the oil industry we meet more problems than the solution.
 We have a high level of capital spending (exploration, infrastructure, salary) and an uncertain market (none knows the price in the future).
 Facing this circumstance, the company needs a solid rock balance sheet.
-Even in nonprofit condition, $20 USD oil per barrel for instance, company have to survive.
-This capability reflected in the balance sheet.
+Even in nonprofit condition, with $20 USD oil per barrel, for instance, the company have to survive.
+This capability is reflected in the balance sheet.

 Our criteria are a company that holds a reasonable amount of cash that can cover its short-term obligation.
 An operating cash flow that can cover its future expense.
 In short, we prefer a company that has the highest survival rate.